nFactor support for the Citrix SSO app on iOS and the Citrix Secure Access agent on macOS

 Multi-factor (nFactor) authentication enhances the security of an application by requiring users to provide multiple proofs of identify to gain access.
 Admins can configure different authentication factors that include client cert, LDAP, RADIUS, OAuth, SAML, and so on.
-These authentication factors can be configured in any order based on organization’s needs.
+These authentication factors can be configured in any order based on the organization’s needs.

-Citrix SSO supports the following authentication protocols:
+The Citrix SSO app on iOS and the Citrix Secure Access agent on macOS supports the following authentication protocols:

-nFactor – nFactor protocol is used when an authentication virtual server is bound to the VPN virtual server on the gateway.
+nFactor – The nFactor protocol is used when an authentication virtual server is bound to the VPN virtual server on the gateway.
 Because the order of the authentication factors is dynamic, the client uses a browser instance that is rendered within the app’s context to present the authentication GUI.

 Classic – Classic protocol is the default fall-back protocol used if classic authentication policies are configured on the VPN virtual server on the gateway.
 Classic protocol is the fall-back protocol if nFactor fails for specific authentication methods such as NAC.

 Citrix identity platform – The Citrix identity platform protocol is used when authenticating to CloudGateway or gateway service and requires MDM enrollment with Citrix Cloud.